YehaoCheng/sky-distribution-of-galaxy/README.md

 1.83deg: angular resolution of grid.

-In the text file, there are four column:
+In the text file, there are four columns:

 1.grid_num : sequence number of gird, different angular resolution has different total number pixel.